gabrielpaquette98/Samples/README.md

 This one was to try out geometry shaders for the first time.
 It also renders all the triangles with a unique color into a buffer that is then used to generate the white outlines, any pixel in that buffer with neighbors of different colors generates a white outline in a post processing pass.

+## Équistellaire
 https://github.com/user-attachments/assets/004eb1e5-85a9-432c-8b94-9769d0716ad2

+Équistellaire is a game I made in two days during a game jam with two other programmers and a sound designer.
+I felt like it needed an effect that would indicate that the level is wiped and changed to a new level with a new layout, so I made the effect where the stars rotate and stretch between each level.
+It was a bit before I got into shaders and post processing passes so it uses a TrailRenderer for each star.
+It's not quite optimized, but it got the job done for the jam!

 ## Procedural Generation